-Culture & Traditions in the Murau-Murtal
+Culture & Tradition in Murau-Murtal

-In the charming old town of Murau, the capital of the Styrian wood industry, you can follow in the steps of history.
+In the charming old town of Murau, the capital of the Styrian wood industry, you can follow the steps of history.
 The higher and smaller the village, the more rustic and vibrant the traditions.

 The cattle drive marks the end of the mountain pasture grazing period.
 A beautiful sight: cattle adorned with colourful garlands and large bells.